mirshahreza/AppEnd/README.md

 2- Workflow Engine: Planning
 3- Repotting and Visualization system: Planning

-So we will dive into it after phase 1 become stable enough.
+So we will dive into phase 2 and 3 after phase 1 becomes stable enough.

 **Getting Started Guide**
 To run the project